Pythm/ad-ClimateCommander/README.md

 ### Features:

-Automatically changes HVAC entities to fan_only if indoor temperature is 0.6 degree above target or if windows are open Changes from fan_only to cool if indoor temperature is 1 degree above target and outdoor temperature is above indoor target Automatically closes screens/covers when it's above target indoor temperature and above given lux constraints
+Automatically changes HVAC entities to fan_only if indoor temperature is 0.6 degree above target or if windows are open. <br>
+Changes from fan_only to cool if indoor temperature is 1 degree above target and outdoor temperature is above indoor target. <br>
+Automatically closes screens/covers when it's above target indoor temperature and above given lux constraints. <br>

 ![Picture is generated with AI](_5b05cb75-1f9c-4fed-9aa6-0e4f9d73c8ac.jpg)